ullmannJan/measury/README.md

 ![Measury_Logo](img/logo/tape_measure_128.ico)

 Measury is a measurement tool for microscope images.
-The Goal ist to simplify and accelerate the measurements of structures from images.
+The goal ist to simplify and accelerate the measurements of structures from images.

 ## Functionality